Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 }
 ```

 Notice that it's not just unsafe to write to the static, it's also considered unsafe to read from it.
-However, so long as
+However, so long
-we never modify this in a different thread, we know this behavior is safe.
+as we never modify this in a different thread, we know this behavior is safe.

+There's a catch here though.
+Remember, `HELLO_MESSAGE` is a reference to some data that exists in static memory.
+What
+we've done here is change the reference itself to point to the location of `"CHANGED!"` which is also built into the
+programs static memory.

 Raw Pointers
 ------------